ANNACURRA – ONE OF THE OLDEST CLUBS IN WICKLOW!

 In 2005 Annacurra recaptured the Junior C title and maintained an incredible club record of competing in five finals in five years.
 They were drawn to play Barndarrig who were the more fancied team.
 Annacurra battled to earn themselves a draw and a replay.
 After extra time in the replay, Annacurra emerged victorious by a single point.

 2008 saw Annacurra contesting another Intermediate final.
 This time Carnew were the opposition.
 Annacurra led by two points as the game entered injury time but a late strike from a Carnew substitute snatched the title from our hands.
 At the end of the year Annacurra contested the Division 2 final against Coolkenno.
 This time the tables were turned as a late goal from John Thompson earned Annacurra a draw and forced extra time.
 Annacurra overpowered their opponents in extra time and were crowned league champions and promoted to division 1.
-2010 also seen success, as after years of trying, Annacurra finally bridged the intermediate final gap and captured the county title with a one point victory over a young Eire Og side.

 Honours: